HIV is a virus that can only be passed on in specific ways. These do not include physical contact, sharing utensils, and so on.

 Appropriate use of antiretroviral drugs can reduce to zero the risk of spreading the virus to others, and it can halt or delay viral activity within the body.

-When the viral load, or amount of virus in the blood, is below 200 copies per milliliter, it is considered undetectable.
-At this level, it cannot be transmitted to another person.
+When the viral load, or amount of virus in the blood, is

 It is important to follow up on medical care to ensure the viral load remains below the detectable level.